 Our commitment to keeping you safe

-We're delighted that travel to Italy is now possible, and if you’re anything like us, you’ll be desperate to jet off on that holiday you’ve been daydreaming about.
-Things will be a little different now, but we want to reassure you that we’re doing everything we can to make your holiday as safe as possible.
+We know that you'll be desperate to jet off on that holiday you've been daydreaming about and we hope it won't be too long before you can.
+Things will naturally be a little different now, but we want to reassure you that we’re doing everything we can to make your holiday as safe and enjoyable as possible.

 To give you an idea of what to expect, we’ve put together the following guide which shows you how to travel safely, from the moment you arrive at the airport to stepping foot into your accommodation, and how to keep yourself and others safe while you’re away.